 Ways to Give to CFGV

-There are many ways to give to your community foundation.
-Please review the sections below and don’t hesitate to contact CFGV if you have questions!
+There are so many ways to give to your community foundation.
+Below are some of the easiest ways, but please review the expandable sections for other options and don’t hesitate to contact CFGV if you have questions!

 You are welcome to have your financial advisor transfer stock – a great option to avoid capital gains on appreciated assets.
 A gift of appreciated stock receives an income tax deduction equal to its current market value.
 There is no capital gains tax when stock is transferred.